BakaBokka/Baka-ToDo/README.md

 ### Just my simple ToDo-app.
 Made with React.js

-* You may add the task by text or voice(russian language only for now)
+* You may add the task by text or voice(language depends on your browser settings)
 * You may delete the task
 * You may delete all tasks
 * You drag&drop tasks